 I am a farmer and I am going to use it for agricultural production.
 Do I pay the Michigan Sales Tax?

 No, you are not responsible for Michigan Sales Tax.

 My state allows a credit for a trade-in.
 Do you?

 Yes, we allow the same credit against your sales tax due as your home state.
 We can calculate your credit when you place your order.

 How can I get a street legal Low Speed Vehicle/Medium Speed Vehicle?

-Just pick yours out of inventory.
+Just pick yours out.
 We will make sure it is a LSV/MSV and meets the requirements for your state.
-We will process all the paperwork and you will get your paperwork before you receive your LSV/MSV.
 You will then take the title to your Department of Motor Vehicles to register your LSV/MSV.
 If you do not receive plates for your vehicle, we will refund your money in full.